 - Roman mint or Mentha viridis: bushy plant typical of the countryside, it is also used to decorate gardens.

-- Mentuccia or Nepitella: it was used extensively in the preparation of traditional dishes, and in distant times it was one of the main remedies to deal with numerous problems.
+- Nepitella: it was used extensively in the preparation of traditional dishes, and in distant times it was one of the main remedies to deal with numerous problems.

 - Aquatic mint: grows in humid environments, near water bodies.
 It elicits a good pesky scent for insects.